anisbet/oclc4/Readme.md

 4) TODO: Update ILS with flat file updates.

 ## Features
+Here are the flags of features that `oclc4.py` uses.
 * `--add` [List of bib records to add as holdings.
 This flag can read both `flat` and `mrk` format](#add-flag).
 * `--config` Optional alternate configurations for running `oclc.py` and `report.py`.
 The default behaviour looks for a file called `prod.json` in the working directory.
 * `-d` or `--debug` Turns on debugging.